Flag of the Second Spanish Republic: History

-The Spanish republican flag began to be used on April 27, 1931, thirteen days after municipal elections results led to the abolition of the monarchy and the proclamation of the Second Spanish Republic.
+In the municipal elections of 12 April 1931, the Republicans won the popular vote in the large cities.
+The situation became increasingly chaotic: the Republic was proclaimed in several cities and the tricolor flag was waving in their town halls.
+The Spanish republican flag began to be used on 27 April 1931, thirteen days after municipal elections results led to the abolition of the monarchy and the proclamation of the Second Spanish Republic.

 This same flag had been previously displayed by certain Republican groups as an alternative to the red-and-yellow flag that they identified with the Bourbon monarchy in Spain.
 As a result of this previous use, the young republic proclaimed in 1931 eagerly adopted this symbol.

+While the events were taking place, a part of the people raised the new flag in the main squares of some large Spanish cities. Éibar, in Guipúzcoa, was the first town to hoist this banner from its Town Hall, on the 13th.
+Later, important cities, such as Madrid or Barcelona, followed with massive demonstrations.

-The Republican flag was adopted on April 27 and presented to the army of the nation on May 6 with the following words: "The national uprising against tyranny, victorious since April 14, has hoisted a flag that is invested by means of the feelings of the people with the double representation of the hope of freedom and of its irreversible triumph."
+The Republican flag was adopted on 27 April and presented to the army of the nation on 6 May with the following words: "The national uprising against tyranny, victorious since 14 April, has hoisted a flag that is invested by means of the feelings of the people with the double representation of the hope of freedom and of its irreversible triumph."

 The Republican flag was formed by three horizontal bands of the same width, red, yellow, and dark purple.
 The National Flag would have the Spanish Republican coat of arms at the centre (quarterly of Castile, Leon, Aragon and Navarre, enté en point for Granada, ensigned by a mural crown, between the two Pillars of Hercules).
 This coat of arms originated in 1868 and had been used then by the Provisional Government and later by the First Spanish Republic.
 The civil ensign or merchant flag would be a simple tricolour without the coat of arms.